Exchange 2003 to Exchange 2010/2013/2016/2019 Migration

 - Click ‘Browse for EDB file’ and select your offline EDB file.

-- Select the offline EDB file from your computer drive, then click the ‘Next’ button to continue.
+- Select the offline EDB file from your local drive, then click the ‘Next’ button to continue.

 - EdbMails will scan and recover data from corrupted files if needed.